esthy2/eks-cluster-setup/README.md

 [Intro | 0:00 – 0:30]
-“Hey everyone, welcome back to EsthyTech! 🚀 In today’s class, we’re diving into one of the most powerful ways to run Kubernetes in production — Amazon EKS.
+“Hey everyone, welcome back to EsthyTech!
+In today’s class, we’re diving into one of the most powerful ways to run Kubernetes in production.
+Amazon EKS.
 We’ll be setting up a Kubernetes cluster using eksctl, a super simple CLI tool that makes the whole process smooth and fast.
 By the end of this session, you’ll have your very own production-ready EKS cluster up and running, and you’ll be able to start deploying workloads right away.
 So grab your coffee, and let’s get started!”

 ## Setup EKS cluster using eksctl